FahmiBahri/SIEMAzureProject/README.md

 <h2>Overview</h2>

-Here is a detailed walkthrough of the steps I took to create a SIEM system.
-This Security Information & Event Management (SIEM) system displays threat actor data on a world map, using Microsoft Sentinel.
+Here is a detailed walkthrough of the steps I took to create a Security Information & Event Management (SIEM) system.
+This system displays threat actor data on a world map, using Microsoft Sentinel.